ahmedombada/ansible-k8s/README.md

 3. edit the ``` roles/cert-manager/tasks/install-cert-manager.yml ```, you need to remove or comment the ``` create cloudflare secrets file ```
 4. move on to the next section of this document

-# Virtual machines specs
-1. Specs for both master and worker nodes (RAM: 4G, DISK: 30G).

-Note: This is not the minumum requirment, rather a comfortable set up.
-Im sure you get away with less.

 <!-- # Prerequistes for running the cluster successfully
 1. Understanding PKI's and how certificates based authentication work
 2. An understanding of basic network concepts